magneticio/vamp/docs/content/cli/commands.md

 The command line parameter will overrule the environment variable.
 With the exception of the `help` and the `version`, all commands require the Vamp host to be specified.

-VAMP CLI support the following commands:
+VAMP CLI supports the following commands:

 * [clone-breed](#clone-breed)
 * [create](#create)